 Tech Debt can be incurred through cruft, a poorly conceived architecture, or low test coverage.
 Each of these needs to be refactored (or remediated) to provide a good, high-quality product.
 And in this case, high quality refers to more than just the lack of bugs (see Quantifying Software Quality).
 Although, not all technical debt has a large impact.
 If it was incurred within code that is now dead, it may not have any impact at all (although dead code is usually considered to be tech debt itself).
 One of the big challenges of managing technical debt is in understanding the impact.
 When new functionality or a critical bug fix needs to be released quickly, technical debt can significantly delay that release.
 This could lead to missed market opportunities or the inability to simply keep customers happy.

-When I Can't Talk Sense, I Talk Metaphor1The price of developing cruft is usually explained best as a metaphor to financial debt; which often helps in communicating with non-technical people.
+An Analogy to Financial DebtThe price of developing cruft is usually explained best as an analogy to financial debt; which often helps in communicating with non-technical people.
 Just as someone may take out a loan to buy something quicker than they may otherwise be able, developers may take out a loan against the technical collateral built up within their code.
 They may quickly code a solution and get it to their customers very fast, but in doing so, they establish (or perhaps extend) the debt incurred in their code.
 Eventually, they will need to refactor that code.
 And until they do, that code will impact the development of new features.
 For example, if the Open/Closed Principle (OCP) was ignored and the code ended up being difficult to extend, it may slow down future development of features or enhancements, or may promote writing more bad code in order to keep pace with the team’s regular velocity.
 This is the interest that accumulates on that debt.
 And until the debt is removed (or fixed), the interest will continue to accumulate and interest payments (workarounds) will be required on a regular basis.
 Principal payments (fixing the bad code) is the only thing that will eliminate the debt.
 As with financial debt, the best thing is to remove that debt as quickly as possible.
 Otherwise, buying (developing) a new feature or bug fix will end up costing a lot more than it should, due to compounding interest.
 Taking shortcuts and ignoring basic engineering principles may (sometimes) provide a quick, short-term gain, but it will cost more in the long run.
 Even if that debt is eliminated soon after incurring it, it will take longer to fix it than it would to do it right the first time.
 And if that debt is allowed to remain, the cost will rise very quickly.
 Always consider the long-term impact when incurring technical debt.
 Make sure the short-term gain is worth all those interest payments (workarounds) that will need to be made in the future.